apache/maven-site/src/site/markdown/maven-jsr330.md

 org.apache.maven.lifecycle.profiler.internal.DefaultTimer
 ```

-Enumerating the implementations means that no classpath scanning is required to find them, which keeps Maven's
+Enumerating the implementations means that no classpath scanning is required in runtime to find them, which keeps Maven\'s
 startup time fast.
 Note that our container is configured by default to only use the index.
 While this keeps things fast,
 if you use JSR-330 components in dependencies that do not contain an index, those implementations will currently
 not be discovered.
 This is a compromise that is reasonable given Maven is a command-line tool where startup speed
 is important.

-## How to use JSR330 in extensions
+## How to use JSR-330 in extensions

-Let's take a look at an example extension.
-We'll take a look at the POM, and a little bit of the implementation
+Let\'s take a look at an example extension.
+We\'ll take a look at the POM, and a little bit of the implementation
 so you can get an idea of how JSR-330 extensions work.
-Really it's just a simple JSR-330 components.
+Really, it\'s just a simple JSR-330 component.
 If you want to look at the full implementation, you can find it [here][tesla-profiler] on Github.

-Ok so let's take a look at the POM:
+Ok, so let\'s take a look at the POM:

 ```
 <?xml version="1.0"?>